 Myles Getlan’s practice focuses on international trade and investment disputes and import/export compliance and enforcement matters.
-Mr. Getlan has significant experience litigating anti-dumping and countervailing duty disputes before US and foreign administrative agencies, US courts, and dispute settlement panels convened under the North American Free Trade Agreement (NAFTA) and the World Trade Organization (WTO).
+Mr. Getlan has significant experience litigating antidumping, countervailing duty, and safeguard disputes before US and foreign administrative agencies, US courts, and dispute settlement panels convened under the World Trade Organization (WTO) and other trade agreements.
 In both trade regulation and litigation, Mr. Getlan has represented foreign governments, trade associations, and multinational corporations in a variety of industries, including agriculture, consumer products, metals, energy, chemicals, pharmaceuticals, electronics, and wood products.

-Mr. Getlan advises clients in customs, export controls and economic sanctions, and anti-corruption matters.
+Mr. Getlan also advises clients in customs, export controls and economic sanctions matters.
 Mr. Getlan assists clients with the development and implementation of compliance programs, import and export audits, disclosures, and government investigations.

-Mr. Getlan also serves as an adjunct professor at the University of Pittsburgh School of Law teaching International Trade Regulation.
+Mr. Getlan has been named to the U.S. roster of panelists for U.S.-Mexico-Canada (USMCA) disputes and serves as an adjunct professor at the University of Pittsburgh School of Law teaching International Trade Law & Regulation.

-Before entering private practice, Mr. Getlan was an attorney in the Office of the Chief Counsel for Import Administration at the US Department of Commerce where he defended the agency’s determinations in unfair trade investigations before NAFTA and WTO tribunals, and directed the implementation of WTO decisions in the United States.
-Mr. Getlan also has experience working at the Office of the US Trade Representative and the Trade Subcommittee of the Ways and Means Committee, and US House of Representatives.
+Before entering private practice, Mr. Getlan was an attorney in the Office of the Chief Counsel for Import Administration at the US Department of Commerce where he defended the agency’s determinations in unfair trade investigations before U.S. courts and WTO and NAFTA dispute panels, and directed the implementation of WTO decisions in the United States.
+Mr. Getlan also has experience working at the Office of the US Trade Representative and the Trade Subcommittee of the Ways and Means Committee, US House of Representatives.

 - “Risks in Using Transfer Pricing Studies in Customs Valuation,” Practical Trade & Customs Strategies, December 15, 2012 (Vol. 1, No. 7)